High stakes in Paris race to be first 'Madame Mayor'

 "The most important thing for any city of the scale and history of Paris is to demonstrate resilience, to be nimble ... to anticipate what's happening and respond," said Ricky Burdett, urban studies professor at the London School of Economics in the great rival metropolis.
 "There is a sense that Paris has been going through a prolonged static period."

-For a nation whose politics remain arguably more dominated by men than some of its neighbours, the novelty of two women at war for the French capital has attracted plenty of attention.
+For a nation whose politics remain arguably more dominated by men than some of its neighbors, the novelty of two women at war for the French capital has attracted plenty of attention.

 A televised debate on Wednesday also swung a spotlight back on women vying for power in their own right rather than players in the recent drama surrounding the nation's most powerful man.